-The Laboratory Case number and the handwritten initials (or secure electronic equivalent of case number, initials or signature in FA) of the Forensic Scientist shall be associated with the examination documentation.
+The Laboratory Case number or DNA Database specimen number and the handwritten initials (or secure electronic equivalent of case number, initials or signature in FA) of the Forensic Scientist shall be associated with the examination documentation.

-4.13.2.7 Technician Identification
+4.13.2.7 Employee Identification

-When examination documentation is prepared by an employee other than the reporting Forensic Scientist (i.e., a technician), the following steps shall be performed as applicable:
+When examination documentation is prepared by an employee other than the reporting Forensic Scientist (e.g., a technician), the work performed shall be documented in FA and reviewed by the reporting Forensic Scientist as provided in the Procedure for Record and Data Management.